jupytercon/jupytercon2025-developingextensions/04-materials/04-debugging.md

   When JavaScript throws an error, it gives you a stack trace, a trail showing the path the code took before it crashed.
 It may seem overwhelming at first, but starting from the top and looking for recognizable file names can help.
 While the stack trace might show you multiple function calls usually only one or two of those are in _your_ code.
 The others are likely in other libraries like JupyterLab itself.
 Finding your line in the code, you can find out where things have gone wrong.

 - Minified vs source-mapped traces
   Also important, if you see names like `bundle.js:4323`, that's minified code.
-In development mode with {term}`source maps <source maps>` enabled, you'll see actual files names like `Panel.tsx:53`, a much more helpful identifier.
+In development mode with {term}`source maps <Source maps>` enabled, you'll see actual files names like `Panel.tsx:53`, a much more helpful identifier.
 Extensions created with the `extension-template` should have source maps enabled already.

 ## 2️⃣ Terminal